-The NHS belongs to us all.
-It is there to improve our health and well being, support us to keep mentally and physically well, to get better when we are ill and, when we cannot fully recover to stay as well as we can to the end of our lives.
+The NHS belongs to us all, to improve our health and wellbeing, support us to keep mentally and physically well, to get better when we are ill and, when we cannot fully recover, to stay as well as we can to the end of our lives.

 - There is only limited or no evidence of its effectiveness (i.e. whether it works or not).

-- Bury CCG (North East Sector) EUR Treatment Policies (includes criteria / funding mechanisms / funding request forms – for specific GM policy funding request forms please see end column in list.
-NOTE: GPs can find GM policies, local treatment policies, summary documents and funding request forms on their clinical systems)
+- CCG (North East Sector) EUR Treatment Policies (includes criteria / funding mechanisms / funding request forms – for specific Greater Manchester policy funding request forms please see end column in list.
+GPs can find Greater Manchester policies, local treatment policies, summary documents and funding request forms on their clinical systems)

 - PbR Excluded Drugs List